 If you’re a runner, then you’ve either heard of or have/had a pair of Brooks running shoes.
 They have some incredible offerings with all the features a serious (and heavier) runner could need.

-The Adrenaline line is among their popular options, and a lot of runners find themselves opting for the GTS 20, especially if those who overpronate (roll the feet inward) while running, have plantar fasciitis (inflamed plantar fascia), or flat feet.
+The Adrenaline line is among their popular options, and a lot of runners find themselves opting for the GTS 20, especially those who overpronate (roll the feet inward) while running, have plantar fasciitis (inflamed plantar fascia), or flat feet.
 The guide rails keep your movement in the optimal direction.

 It’s also a lightweight and breathable shoe that has medium cushioning which provides a soft run but nothing too crazy.
 Although you’ll still feel like you’re running on clouds with the advanced cushion technology.